Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

 The situation is more favorable with brighter stars.
-The lower panels show that for binaries with magnitude $G$ $\leq15$ the quality ratio $\beta^{A}$ is very good even without any cut on radial separation.
+The lower panels in Fig.\ref{ff7} show that for binaries of magnitude $G$ $\leq15$ the quality ratio $\beta^{A}$ is very good even without any cut on radial separation.
 The quality of this sample is illustrated also by Fig.\ref{ff8}, where we observe the high binary peaks with low background.
+In any case, our criterion is based on the resulting ratio $\beta^{A}$, so we can accept candidates with greater parallax uncertainty if $\beta^{A}$ is greater than requested.
+In other words, if the signature from $d_{ij}$ and $\alpha_{ij}$ is sufficient, then the parallax is not important.

 Equivalently, abundance of binaries depending on their separation is defined by $\beta$ function (\ref{SA9}).
-In Fig.\ref{ff6} we have shown these function for some subsets of regions $\mathbf{R}_{1}$ and $\mathbf{R}_{2}$ defined by Fig.\ref{ff7}.
-Figure demonstrates that higher $\beta^{A}$ could be also reached by squeezing the parameter $d_{c}$ in window \textbf{A} (\ref{SA4}).
+In Fig.\ref{ff6}\textit{a,b,c} we have shown this function for some subsets of regions $\mathbf{R}_{1}$ and $\mathbf{R} _{2}$ defined by Fig.\ref{ff7}.
+Figure Fig.\ref{ff6}\ demonstrates that higher $\beta^{A}$ could be also reached by squeezing the parameter $d_{c}$ in window \textbf{A} (\ref{SA4}).
 Note, the effectively wider peak for magnitude $G$ $\leq15$ is due to a lower level of background pairs, which can be seen from the comparison of Fig.\ref{ff8} with Fig.\ref{ff5}\textit{b,c}.

+We have shown that the function $\beta$ is a key to determining the quality and quantity of binaries in the selected subset.
+It is, therefore, necessary to verify that this function does not change with the choice of the purely technical parameter $\rho_{2}$.
+Fig.\ref{ff6}\textit{d} shows the function $\beta$ calculated for the sub-sample of enriched exposition with event radius $\rho_{2}=36$as (half the radius of standard events).
+The functions in panels \textit{b,d} agree perfectly.
+A similar agreement was also verified for Figs.\ref{ff9} - \ref{ff11} below.

+What is the effect of input data uncertainties on the selection quality?
+The initial distribution $P(d_{ij},\alpha_{ij})$ \ in Fig.\ref{ff3} consists of two parts

+corresponding to the true binaries and the background.
+The shape of the distribution $P_{bin}(d_{ij},\alpha_{ij})$ is affected by the measurement errors.
+In general, these errors cause a widening of this distribution, but its integral $n_{2}$ does not change, as suggested in Fig.\ref{ff20}.
+However, the errors will affect the value of the quality ratio

+in the domain of the peak.
+As suggested in the figure, wider $P_{bin}$ means larger $b_{2},$ which implies a smaller ratio $\beta^{P}$.
+In this way, the measurement errors of the selection parameters directly affect the $\beta$ function, larger errors mean worse $\beta$.
+At the same time, larger errors expand the space for selection.
+A similar result follows from the algorithm in (\cite{halb}) for the selection of common proper motion pairs.